mzandvliet/PUN-SpaceRocks/README.md

 	* So I immediately connect to a room, which then has a Lobby stage and a Game stage
 	* ...
 I didn't realize Photon had a Lobby concept built in until after I did it this way ¯\_(ツ)_/¯
 	* This does mean players can pop into a match that is in progress, which I like
+* Didn't have much time to focus on UI, but it's functional.
 	* GUI Color picker is from [this repository](https://github.com/judah4/HSV-Color-Picker-Unity)

-Be sure to check out [this networking prototype](https://bitbucket.org/m_zandvliet/rigidbodysync/src/default/Assets/Scripts/Player/) I worked on a few years ago.
-It features fast-moving space ships in an authoritative server setup, with the code for different network roles into split neatly into separate components.
-Prediction and correction are done using a custom forward-euler integrator that matches single Unity rigidbodies well enough.
+Be sure to check out [this networking prototype](https://bitbucket.org/m_zandvliet/rigidbodysync) I worked on a few years ago, it shows net.
+It's built on top of the low level UNET transport layer, features fast-moving aircraft in an authoritative client-server setup, with the [code for different network roles into split neatly into separate components](https://bitbucket.org/m_zandvliet/rigidbodysync/src/default/Assets/Scripts/Player/).
+Prediction and correction are done using a custom forward-Euler integrator that matches single Unity rigidbody behaviour well enough.
+The idea is that a physics component applies forces through an interface, and that can be handled by either Unity PhysX or the custom integrator interchangeably.

-I think I could actually take that principle and use it in this Photon-based project to really tighten it up, but I figured that out a bit late.
+PUN by default seems to lead you to write code with all the roles mixed together, using view.IsMine to figure out what code path to take on the fly.
+Though, knowning the underlying API now I think I could actually take those principles and use them in this Photon-based project to really tighten it up.
+I figured that out late in the process, though.

+Finally, have you has a chance to look at Unity's [freshly announced network transport layer](https://github.com/Unity-Technologies/multiplayer)?
+It looks very efficient, given that it's all built using NativeContainers and the multithreaded job system.
+Much more flexible too.